Social Media Profile Picture Sizes for Every Platform in 2026 — The Complete Guide

 - Accepted formats: JPG, PNG

 For personal profiles, treat Facebook the same way you would Instagram and LinkedIn — a square crop with a centred subject and clear circular framing.
-For business pages, it is worth checking how the photo renders in both the circle and square display contexts, since both can be active depending on where someone encounters your page on the platform.
+For business pages, check how the photo renders in both the circle and square display contexts, since both can be active depending on where someone encounters your page.

 YouTube Channel Icon Size in 2026